 b.
 Use gestures.

 Imagine that you are trying to speak English to someone who can’t understand you.
 You will act out the words, use body language and gestures until they get it.
 It should be that way in your classroom.
 So you feel silly.
-So it is a bit tiring.
-So you go slower than you wanted to.
+It is a bit tiring.
+Maybe you go slower than you wanted to.
 All of these things will go through your mind, but it is okay.

-If you feel silly…well your job is to teach them, not to be cool, and if you do it consistently, they won’t remember that you acted sort of silly.
+If you feel silly…well your job is to teach them, not to be cool.
+If you do it consistently, they won’t remember that you acted sort of silly.
 They’ll remember how much they learned from you.
 When they take that first trip to another country (if they do), they will write to you about how cool it was that they could speak to everyone.
 Trust me, I get these emails EVERY YEAR.

 As for the tiring part, teaching can be tiring anyways, and the acting part does make you more tired, that is true.
-However, you can develop it into a sort of play and instead of spending so much time copying things that they will throw away, you can actually be using the language that you love.
+However, spending so much time copying things that they will throw away is also tiring, isn’t it?

 c.
 Use as many cognates as you can.

 So there might be a word that is used a bit more than the cognate.
 You can teach it later.
 If you are in a first-year class, your goal is to stay in the native language as much as possible, so use the words that they can understand first.
 I recommend having a visual of the word.
 “Je chante” may not sound exactly like they would pronounce it, but they should be able to recognize the written word, and they’ll associate the sounds with it, making later reading practice much easier.